 The Solution: Three things can make your life easier.

 First, maximize the amount of home cooking you do.
 Eating out, consuming processed foods (even if keto-friendly) and excessive snacking can make staying healthy and on-track much more difficult.
+However, you may try out some healthy keto-friendly snacks like Pork Rinds but in moderation.
 Knowing what and exactly how much goes into your food will ensure accurate caloric intake.

 Second, use recipes that include macro information.
 There are dozens of excellent low-carb sites on the internet with thousands of recipes that fit this category.

 Third, get a dedicated keto tracking app.
 Calculating macros manually is an exercise in frustration, so program-specific apps like the Total Keto Diet can drastically simplify the process.
 This specialized kind of app allows you to track hundreds of thousands of foods, provides thousands of in-app keto recipes, and can even generate customized keto meal plans.
 What’s key is that users can track net carbs accurately for virtually any food, providing a far easier means of differentiating between net and total carbs.